TheAliAmir28/CMSC313-Project-2/README.md

-Compilation Instructions
+Compile

-Run the following commands in the terminal:
+Run these commands in the terminal:

 as double_number.s -o double_number.o
 ld double_number.o -o double_number

-Execution Instructions

-Run the program with a number as a command-line argument:
+Execute the program with a number as a command-line argument:

 ./double_number 13